wttech/crex-sdk/docs/crex-sdk-cli-v2.md

 $ ce export content/default/en-gb/brand -t admin:admin@localhost:4502
 ```
 ### AuthFile
-When file named `auth.json` is created in the working directory of the CLI it will be used for the environment configuration in all the export and import commands:
+When file named `auth.json` is created in the working directory of the CLI it will be used for the environment configuration in all the download and upload commands:

 **Example**